Guitar history: from spanish and classical to electric guitar

-Guitar is a musical instrument of the string instrument family and today it is the most widespread instrument in the world.
+The guitar is a musical instrument of the family of stringed instruments and today it is the most popular instrument in the world.

 Types of guitars

 There are several types of guitars.
-The best known are the Spanish guitar that includes classical and flamenco, the acoustic guitar that includes the electro-acoustic and the electric guitar that not only includes solid body guitars, but also hollow or semi-hollow body guitars.
+The best known are i) the Spanish guitar, which includes classical and flamenco, ii) the acoustic guitar, which includes electro-acoustic, and iii) the electric guitar, which not only includes solid-body guitars, but also hollow– and semi-hollow body guitars.

 Beginnings of the guitar: the Spanish guitar

-The modern classical guitar as it is known today appeared in the 19th century.
-Also called Spanish guitar for its origin, it was the base from which the modern electric guitar arises.
+The modern classical guitar, as it is known today, appeared in the 19th century.
+This instrument, also called the Spanish guitar due to its origin, was the basis from which the modern electric guitar emerged.

 What is the guitar?

-The guitar is a plucked string musical instrument, composed of a resonance box, generally with an acoustic hole in the center of the top, from which the sound is amplified, a neck on which the fingerboard or fretboard, and six strings at least, but it can have seven, eight or more single strings, or six double strings, that is twelve strings.
+The guitar is a plucked string musical instrument, composed of a body -sound or resonance box-, a neck on which the fingerboard or fretboard is attached, and six strings at least, but it can have seven, eight or more strings, or six double strings, what would be a twelve-string guitar.

 Characteristics of the classical or Spanish guitar

-The classical guitar, also known as the Spanish guitar, with nylon strings, is the traditional, historical and most popular version.
+The classical guitar, also known as the Spanish, nylon-string guitar, is the traditional, historical, and most popular version.
 There are also variants such as the flamenco guitar, but at first glance they are very similar instruments.

-Below you can see a Spanish guitar -top left-, a vihuela -lower left- and a baroque guitar -to the right-:
+Below you can see a Spanish guitar -top left-, a vihuela -bottom left- and a baroque guitar -right-:

-Antonio de Torres, known as the “Father of the guitar”, is recognized as the luthier inventor of the current guitar, that is, the Spanish guitar, both flamenco and classical.
-He is the luthier comparable to Antonio Stradivari on the violin.
+Antonio de Torres, known as the “Father of the guitar”, is recognized as the luthier who invented the current guitar, that is, the Spanish guitar, both flamenco and classical.
+De Torres is to the guitar what Antonio Stradivari was to the violin.